sheilagaynor/STAAR_workflow/README.md

 ## Resulting output:
-The workflow produces a file containing the null model (.Rds) and results of the aggregation test in a compressed file (.gz).
+The workflow produces a file containing the null model (.Rds) and all results of the aggregation test in a txt file (.txt).